 Virtual Courses are offered through our platform cejacampus.org.
 The main purpose is to give users access to innovative, ground-breaking content on justice in the region that they can use without traveling.
 JSCA can tailor its offerings to users’ schedules and offer evaluations and extra activities.

-These courses address various topics related to civil and criminal justice that focus on a wide range of challenges such as judicial management, evidence, gender, collective processes and pretrial detention.
-They last for three months and are offered twice per year.
-Anyone with an interest in justice-related issues may complete these courses, especially attorneys, judges, prosecutors and public defenders.
+These #Courses address a variety of topics related to both civil and criminal justice and focus on justice-related challenges such as judicial management, evidence, gender, collective processes, and pretrial detention.
+Each course lasts for 1.5 months and is offered twice each year.
+Our courses are designed for individuals with an interest in topics related to justice, especially attorneys, judges, prosecutors, and public defenders.

 Dates: September 6- October 24 Duration: 6 weeks

 b.- Judicial Management and Case Management in Civil Justice